 #13 Slang is a different language

-You’ve probably read a few words so far that you’re not too sure what they meant, especially without an explanation.
+You’ve probably read a few words so far that you’re unsure what they meant, especially without an explanation.

 Australian slang is our second language.
-Sometimes it can be confusing even for Australians speaking slang of different areas around the nation.
+Sometimes it can be confusing even for Australians to speak slang of different areas around the nation.

 Sometimes, words don’t follow a rule.
-Crikey is one of Australia’s most known slang words, meaning similar to wow or amazement.
-It was popularized due to a National hero, Steve Irwin, who adapted this word to be his catchphrase.
+Crikey is one of Australia’s most known slang words, similar to wow or amazement.
+It was popularized due to a National hero, Steve Irwin, who adapted this word as his catchphrase.

 #14 The Great Barrier Reef

-Due to rising temperatures around the globe, climate change is threatening the life of this fragile ecosystem.
-Without a radical change to the rising water temperatures, it’s uncertain how long this natural wonder will exist.
+Due to rising global temperatures, climate change is threatening the life of this fragile ecosystem.
+Without a radical shift in the rising water temperatures, it’s uncertain how long this natural wonder will exist.